-We spent 215 days and drove 5,336 miles in this tiny little s-shaped country at the bottom of Central America.
-Our experiences became nearly 60 posts on our travel blog covering everything from falling in love with Casco Viejo, the hippest neighborhood in Panama City, getting into the nitty-gritty about travel to the country’s top beach destination, including where to stay in Bocas del Toro, exploring the Darien Jungle and driving to the end of the road, sailing through the San Blas Islands,taking you inside the week of madness that is Carnival in Las Tablas, exposing Panama’s best hotels from budget to boutique and giving you the lowdown on how to explore the Panama Canal.
+We spent 215 days and drove 5,336 miles (8,587 km) in this tiny little s-shaped country at the bottom of Central America.
+Our experiences became nearly 60 posts on our travel blog covering everything from falling in love with Casco Viejo, the hippest neighborhood in Panama City, getting into the nitty-gritty about travel to the country’s top beach destination, including where to stay in Bocas del Toro, exploring the Darien Jungle, driving to the end of the road, sailing through the San Blas Islands, surviving Carnival in Las Tablas, revealing Panama’s 12 best hotels from budget to boutique, and giving you the lowdown on how to explore the Panama Canal.
 As we put the country in our rear view mirror, here are even more Panama travel tips and observations.

 Panama travel tips